-The Ph.D. in Operations Management program trains students for research careers as professors.
+The Ph.D. in Business Administration with a concentration in Operations Management program trains students for research careers as professors.
 As a doctoral operations management student, you will be working with faculty who are outstanding researchers, have work published in the field's top journals, and who have extensive experience successfully advising doctoral students.

 The areas of study include supply chain management, revenue management, manufacturing and service operations, production and inventory systems, healthcare and sustainability.
 The main tools include optimization, game theory, probability and statistics.
 For successful completion of the program, students must have a strong background in mathematics.

 The following is a brief overview of the Ph.D. in Operations Management program and its requirements.
 More details can be found in the Ph.D. handbook.
 The average time for completion of the program is five years.
 A student’s duration in the program will be devoted to research, core curriculum coursework and teaching assistantships, if applicable.